Test Results

 Non-urgent advice: Blood Tests

-A blood test is when a sample of blood is taken for testing in a laboratory.
+A blood test is when a sample of blood took for testing in a laboratory.
 Blood tests have a wide range of uses and are one of the most common types of medical test.
-For example, a blood test can be used to:
+For example, a blood test can may be to:

 • assess your general state of health